canonical-ols/talisker/docs/requests.rst

 This works because talisker does not subclass Session to add metrics or requests id tracing.
-Instead, it adds a response hook to the session object for metrics, and decorates the prepare_request *instance* method to inject the header (ugh, but I couldn't find a better way).
+Instead, it adds a response hook to the session object for metrics, and decorates the send method to inject the header (ugh, but I couldn't find a better way).

 If you wish to use talisker's enhancements, but not the lifecycle management, you can do::